mabenj/MiniImpPlus/README.md

 `dotnet run -- examples/rock_paper_scissors.mip -o output/`

-Alternatively, the MiniImp+ compiler can also be downloaded as a standalone CLI from [releases](https://github.com/mabenj/MiniImpPlus/releases) (Windows and Linux supported).
+Alternatively, the MiniImp+ compiler can also be downloaded as a standalone CLI from [releases](https://github.com/mabenj/MiniImpPlus/releases) page (Windows and Linux supported).

 ## Development